 Danny MacAskill is a professional street trials rider for Inspired Bicycles Ltd, born and raised in Dunvegan on the Isle of Skye, Scotland.

-On April 19th, 2009 the then 23 year old released a 5:30 minute street trials video on YouTube set to ‘The Funeral’ by the Band of Horses that was about to change his life.
-Filmed and produced by his flat mate Dave Sowerby, “Inspired Bicycles” got a few hundred thousand views over night and as of today has been watched well over 28 million times – the world went crazy for Danny.
-The video featured bike stunts on a never before performed level, but as visitor of his website you probably know what we’re talking about.
+On April 19th, 2009, when he was 23 years old, Danny released a 5:30 minute street trials video on YouTube set to ‘The Funeral’ by the Band of Horses.
+Little did he know, this video was about to change his life.
+Filmed and produced by his flat mate Dave Sowerby, “Inspired Bicycles” got a few hundred thousand views over night and as of today has been watched over 34 million times.

-Since the video was streamed, things progressed really fast for Danny.
-He found himself featured in the New York Times and several other big publications, joined a Hollywood production as a stunt man, appeared in a TV-commercial for the new Volkswagen Golf Estate and was nominated for the Category “Action Sportsperson of the Year” at the Laureus World Sports Awards as well as for the National Geographic Adventurer of the Year Award.
-Naturally he gave up his job as a Bicycle mechanic and moved to Edinburgh to ride his bike full time.
+Since the video went online, things have progressed really fast for Danny.
+He found himself featured in the New York Times and several other big publications and was nominated for sports award in the category “Action Sportsperson of the Year” at the Laureus World Sports Awards as well as for the National Geographic Adventurer of the Year Award.
+Naturally he gave up his job as a bicycle mechanic and moved to Edinburgh to ride his bike full time.

 Once again shot by Dave Sowerby, under the production of the Red Bull Media House, Danny released a new video called “Way Back Home”.
 It shows him revisiting his roots on a 27,000 mile trip through Scotland back to his hometown Dunvegan – the trails he knows best.
 Danny did it again, taking is riding to another level, his video has reached more than 30 million clicks by January 2014.